 After the clusterfuck that was Elizabethan lipstick I’ve moved across the pond to America for my next foray into historic lipstick.

-America had a somewhat tempistoous relationship with lipstick during this period; in Pensalvania it was even legal to divorce your wife if she had worn lipstick during your courtship, which was seen as conning a man into marriage.
+America had a somewhat tempistoous relationship with lipstick during this period.
+In Pennsylvania it was actually legal to divorce your wife if she had worn lipstick during your courtship, was this was seen as conning a man into marriage.

 Yet Americas first First Lady loved lipstick.
-Martha Washington even had her own unique recipe for the lippy she wore everyday; naturally I had to check it out.
+Martha Washington even had her own unique recipe for the lippy she wore everyday.
+So naturally I had to check it out.